shwina/still-magic/_en/project.md

 a team of half a dozen people may work on many different things at once, and a repository that holds them all quickly looks like someone's basement.

-The best rule of thumb I have found for deciding what is and isn't a project is to ask what you have meetings about.
+The best rule of thumb we have found for deciding what is and isn't a project is to ask what you have meetings about.
 If the same set of people need to get together on a regular basis to talk about something, that "something" probably deserves its own repository.